Universal Authentication for A2A and MCP using DIDs, JWT, and HTTPS

 Authentication Flow

-1. The user agent sends an HTTP request to the peer agent that does not include an Authorization header.
+1. The user agent sends an HTTP request to the peer agent that does not include an Authorization header, or includes an invalid Authorization header.

-2. The peer agent requires authentication, and responds with an HTTP 401 and a WWW-Authenticate header that includes a challenge
+2. The peer agent requires authentication, and responds with an HTTP 401 and a WWW-Authenticate header that includes an Agentic challenge

 3. The user agent uses a private key of the verification method that is associated with the user agent in the DID document to sign the challenge.
 The signed challenge is encapsulated in a JWT and sent as the Authorization header in the HTTP request to the peer agent.